Namibia Wildlife Sanctuary

 Animal husbandry

 The site is home to seven cheetahs, brought to the Namibia Wildlife Sanctuary after being involved in human-wildlife conflict.
-The cheetahs were too habituated to be released, so live in a 7 hectare fenced area.
-You will assist in their daily feeding, giving you great photographic opportunities!
+The cheetahs were too habituated to be released into the wild,, so live in a 7 hectare fenced area.
+You will assist in their daily feeding, giving you great photographic opportunities to get close an ordinarily elusive animal.
+The encounters will also give you a first-hand insight into the impact of the human-wildlife conflict.

 Hiking

-You will hiking every day of the programme, so be prepared to walk a minimum of 5km over uneven terrain.
+You will go hiking almost every day of the programme, so be prepared to walk a minimum of 5km daily over uneven terrain.
 The longest distance will be just over 10km.
-However, the rewards for your hard work are amazing!
-You will have the chance to experience breath-taking rock formations and you will also visit two of the most popular tourist attractions in Namibia: Sossusvlei and the Olive Trail.
+The rewards for your hard work are amazing!
+You will have the chance to experience breathtaking rock formations and you will also visit two of the most popular tourist attractions in Namibia: Sossusvlei and the Olive Trail.

 Sossusvlei